5 Smart Ways To Drive Traffic To Your Archives

 Pick a number of your old posts and add them to the featured Posts Slider.

-Your blog visitors will be shown a slideshow of your old blog posts, increasing click through rate, thus driving more traffic to your old blog posts (archives).
+Your blog visitors will be shown a slideshow of your old blog posts, increasing click through rate, thus driving more traffic to your old posts (archives).

 4. Email Marketing.